c565659/MANUAL_AI_SYSTEM/DATABASE/13_Template_100x150.md

 - Tracking follows the Typography database.
 - Page numbers use the EN xx format.
 - No body content enters the page-number safe area.
-- H1-to-H2 visible text distance is exactly 6 mm.
+- H1-to-H2 visible text distance is exactly 2.5 mm.
+- H1-to-H3 visible text distance is exactly 2.5 mm.
-- H1-to-H2 spacing is measured from visible text to visible text, not from text-frame boundaries.
+- H1-to-H2 and H1-to-H3 spacing is measured from visible text to visible text, not from text-frame boundaries.
+- H1, H2 and H3 to a directly following image use exactly 5 mm visible-content distance.
+- Heading-to-image spacing is measured from visible text to visible image content, not from text-frame or image-frame boundaries.